averagehuman/doc-javanotes/javanotes/13/quiz_answers.rst

 wide and 32 pixels high, and the color of each pixel is an RGB color that has red, green, and blue components in the range 0 to 255.
-The picture in a BufferedImage can easily be copied into a graphics context g by calling one of theg.drawImage methods.
+The picture in a BufferedImage can easily be copied into a graphics context g by calling one of the ``g.drawImage`` methods.
 However, since the image is so small in this case, it seems more likely that is going to be used to define an ImageIcon or perhaps a Cursor.